eaglesky/system-design/MySystemDesignReview.md

 E.g. https://docs.mongodb.com/manual/core/sharded-cluster-query-router/#routing-and-results-process
 https://docs.mongodb.com/manual/core/sharded-cluster-config-servers/#config-servers

 * The choice of shard key is very important.
-Sometimes if there could be uneven requests using user_id, then choosing user_id as shard key may cause some servers get too much load(hotspots).
+Sometimes if there could be uneven requests using user_id, then choosing user_id as shard key may cause some servers get too much load(hot spots).
 The solutions I've found are:
   1. Choose another shard key, like id.
   2. Still use user_id, but replicating the data to more machines.
   3. Add cache servers to cache the hot data.
 Cache servers can handle more QPS.
 But may still need to use method 2 to mitigate hot spot issue.
   4. Identify hot spot through proper monitoring and manually split the data to other servers.
+One way is to first identify the partition key that is hot, then split the data by assigning the partition key of each part a random suffix.
+This should be added to some special logic and repeatedly query them(https://aws.amazon.com/blogs/database/choosing-the-right-dynamodb-partition-key/)

 #### Database replication